One minute, you feel clear and have a plan. The next? Your wife or girlfriend pokes you just right.

 Suddenly, he had the power to create an emotional connection with anyone, anytime.

-Now?
-Women blush when he talks to them—not because he’s running some kind of game, but because they feel seen in a way most men never learn.
+Not because he’s running some kind of game, but because they feel seen in a way most men never learn.

-And get this—Chuck lost everything in a matter of weeks.
+And get this…Chuck lost everything in a matter of weeks.
 His home, his wife, his dogs, his future plans.

 If that wasn’t enough reason to give up, wildfires hit California.